Kiro vs. Cursor #

 @Lint Errors | Reference lint errors (Chat only) | ✅ Lint Errors are included in #Problems. | ✅ | ||

 # Files | Add files to the context without referencing | ❌ | ✅ | Not important.
-Not even explicitly tell how to use this feature in Cursor on its UI. | |
+Cursor doesn't even explicitly explain how to use this feature in its UI. | |

 / Commands | Add open and active files to the context | ❌ | ✅ | Not important.
-Not even explicitly tell how to use this feature in Cursor on its UI. | |
+Cursor doesn't even explicitly explain how to use this feature in its UI. | |

 MCP | Workspace level MCP | Applies to current workspace | ✅ | ✅ | |